Gold price per tola decreases Rs500 in Pakistan

-Gold rates in Pakistan decreased on Thursday, in line with decline in the international rate.
-The yellow metal was priced at Rs218,000 per tola after shedding Rs500 during the day.
+Gold rates in Pakistan decreased on Saturday, in line with decline in the international rate.
+The yellow metal was priced at Rs219,300 per tola after shedding Rs500 during the day.

-The 10-gram gold was sold at Rs186,900 after a decrease of Rs428, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).
+The 10-gram gold was sold at Rs188,014 after a decrease of Rs429, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).

 Meanwhile, silver rates remained stable at Rs2,650 per tola.